Massachusetts laws

 IIHS research bibliography, Insurance Institute for Highway Safety.

 Search for statistics and laws on highway safety issues by topic.
-Also details selected motor vehicle laws by state, including cell phone laws, seat belt and child seat laws, marijuana laws, alcohol interlock laws, and more.
+Also details selected motor vehicle laws by state, including electronic device laws, seat belt and child seat laws, marijuana laws, alcohol interlock laws, and more.

 Manual on Uniform Traffic Control Devices (MUTCD), Federal Highway Administration, 2009 edition.

 MUTCD defines the standards used nationwide to install and maintain the signs, signals, and pavement markings on all streets and highways.
-See also: Massachusetts Amendments to the 2009 MUTCD (2012)
+A more recent edition of the MUTCD was published in 2023; however, Massachusetts currently uses the 2009 edition in conjunction with state-specific amendments.

 Massachusetts driver's manuals, Mass.
 Registry of Motor Vehicles.